vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

     terraform destroy -var-file=./input.tfvars`
     ```

 All optional parameters are set to null by default in the example's `variables.tf` file.
-To configure an optional parameter, override the default value.
+If you want to configure an optional parameter, override the default value.